WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 2. What is the difference between Node.js and JavaScript?

 - JavaScript is a scripting language, while Node.js is a runtime environment that allows JavaScript to run on the server side.

+## 3. Is Node.js single-threaded?

+- Yes, Node.js is single-threaded but uses event-driven architecture and non-blocking I/O to handle multiple requests efficiently.